For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Yes

-Name of the chosen client authentication mechanism.
+Name of the selected client authentication mechanism.

 Supported parameter values: